 Monolithic architecture has served us well.
 In the early days of the web, companies needed a system to empower users to manage and deliver content.
 A monolithic architecture provided an all-in-one, or “coupled,” system with a codebase that pulled in everything necessary for managing and publishing content to the web.

 However, when mobile internet usage began to exceed that of desktop around 2014, the “all-in-one” element of monolithic architecture became more hindrance than a helper.
 Businesses now needed to serve consumer experiences on a variety of devices and channels.

-That’s why, today, there’s a new content management system (CMS) contender that may very well be the future of the digital experience landscape.
+That’s why, today, there’s a new content management system (CMS) contender that may very well bring microservices-based software to the forefront of the digital experience landscape.

 What’s so appealing about a decoupled microservices architecture?
 For starters, some key advantages include:

-On the other hand, it’s important to note that microservices architecture can bring challenges ranging from cross-cutting concerns that span each service (which need individualized resolutions) to higher operational overhead.
-This all depends on how the systems are designed and leveraged which, of course, varies greatly across situations.
+When comparing monolithic vs. microservices solutions, microservices architecture can bring challenges.
+Challenges, such as cross-cutting concerns that span each service (which need individualized resolutions) to higher operational overhead.
+These concerns depend on how the systems are designed and leveraged, which varies significantly across situations.

 Why Your Timing Matters When Deploying Microservices Architecture

 Monolithic had its time to shine, but microservices architecture is in the spotlight now.
 Legions of software architects can’t resist the chance to break down monolithic software and build new delivery methods and pipelines full of small services with specific business purposes.

 Due to the complexity of product chains and marketing content delivery, enterprise companies are adopting headless microservices.
 Even Amazon and Netflix have jumped on the bandwagon!